DarrenFok/Limitless2Excel/README.md

 # Limitless2Excel
-A script that converts a Limitless TCG link (specifically for Pokemon) to an .xlsx checklist file.
+A program that converts a Limitless TCG link (specifically for Pokemon) to an .xlsx checklist file.

-## Script Usage
+## Program Usage
-To use the script, run the following command in a command terminal:
+To use the program, find the newest version under releases, run the .exe file, and follow the folllowing steps:

-`python limitless2excel.py "<limitlesstcg.com link>" "<desired excel sheet name>"`
+1. Enter limitlesstcg.com link into the text field and click "Confirm"
+2. Click "Browse" to choose where to save your .xlsx file, or "Cancel" if you would like to go back and change the link
+3. Review confirmation details, and either:
+    - Click "Close Program" to close the program
+    - Click "Create another .xlsx deck checklist" to repeat the process

 This will create a `.xlsx` file that contains a checklist of the deck you are interested in from [limitlesstcg.com](https://limitlesstcg.com/).

+**Please ensure the link you enter is in the following format: `limitlesstcg.com/decks/list/(number)`.
+Example link: `https://limitlesstcg.com/decks/list/18851`**

 ## Excel Sheet Usage
 To use the Excel sheet, please edit the "amount have" column.
 Editing the "remaining" column's cells will remove the existing formula used to